Best Running Rain Jackets of 2023

 Why You Should Trust Us

-We started our testing process with market research: who is making the best product?
-We then polled our readers and iRunFar team members to choose the 20 or so rain jackets to test.
-What you see in this guide is the result of over one year of testing for all those jackets, where we ran them through winter snowstorms, cold dousers in the U.S. Pacific Northwest and high-altitude mountain west, humid rainstorms, desert soakers where wet sand coats all surfaces, and everything in between to find the best running rain jacket for any type of weather condition.
+We started our testing process with market research: Who is making the best product?
+We then polled our readers and iRunFar team members and chose more than 20 rain jackets to test.
+What you see in this guide is the result of several years of testing for all those jackets, and new ones as they come on the market, where we ran them through winter snowstorms, cold dousers in the U.S. Pacific Northwest and high-altitude mountain west, humid rainstorms, desert soakers where wet sand coats all surfaces, atmospheric river events in California, and everything in between to find the best running rain jacket for any type of weather condition.

 Frequently Asked Questions About Running Rain Jackets